-An Increasing Issue: The Lack of Medical Interpreters
+An Increasing Issue: The Lack of Medical Interpretation

-There is an increasing issue in the United States: a lack of qualified medical interpreters.
+There is an increasing issue in the United States: a lack of medical interpretors.
 According to the US Census Bureau, around 25 million Americans have limited English proficiency.
-The groups most affected by the lack of interpreters are immigrants, refugees, and migrant workers.
+The groups most affected by the lack of medical interpretation are immigrants, refugees, and migrant workers.

 The Lack of Medical Interpreters